DarkPxin/DarkPxin/README.md

 - 👋 Hi, I’m @DarkPxin
-- 👀 I’m interested in ...
+- 👀 I’m interested in
-- 🌱 I’m currently learning Nothing
+- 🌱 I’m currently learning Python / Java
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me Discord --> dark_pxin
-- 😄 Pronouns: WTF?
 - ⚡ Fun fact: ...

 <!---